swisspol/GCDWebServer/README.md

 By default, all messages logged by GCDWebServer are sent to its built-in logging facility, which simply outputs to ```stderr``` (assuming a terminal type device is connected).
 In order to better integrate with the rest of your app or because of the amount of information logged, you might want to use another logging facility.

-GCDWebServer has automatic support for [XLFacility](https://github.com/swisspol/XLFacility) (by the same author as GCDWebServer and also open-source) and [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).
-If either of them is in the same Xcode project, GCDWebServer should use it automatically instead of the built-in logging facility (see [GCDWebServerPrivate.h](GCDWebServer/Core/GCDWebServerPrivate.h) for the implementation details).
+GCDWebServer has automatic support for [XLFacility](https://github.com/swisspol/XLFacility) (by the same author as GCDWebServer and also open-source): if it is in the same Xcode project, GCDWebServer should use it automatically instead of the built-in logging facility (see [GCDWebServerPrivate.h](GCDWebServer/Core/GCDWebServerPrivate.h) for the implementation details).

 It's also possible to use a custom logging facility - see [GCDWebServer.h](GCDWebServer/Core/GCDWebServer.h) for more information.